grenaud/schmutzi/README.md

     contDeam.pl --lengthDeam [length] --library [library type] --out [output prefix] [mt reference] [input bam file]

 where [length] is the # of bp considered and [library type] is the library type (either double or single).
-If the deamination is seen for a many bases far from the 5'/3' ends, use maybe --lengthDeam 40.
+If the deamination is seen for many bases far from the 5'/3' ends, use maybe --lengthDeam 40.
 If you have USER treatment or single-stranded libraries and low amounts of deamination further away from the ends, you can use --lengthDeam 2 or 5.

 Then run the iterative procedure without the prediction of the contaminant: